IanSuenfa/MyProperCSharpJourney/MyProperCSharpJourney/Exersise work/Exercises.md

 In your ClassesAndObjects class -

-1. Instantiate two tyranids
+1. Instantiate two tyranids :)
-1. Have one tyranid attack another tyranid
+2. Have one tyranid attack another tyranid ...
-1. Use Status() to check that the other tyranid’s health decreases by the expected amount
+3. Use Status() to check that the other tyranid’s health decreases by the expected amount
-1. Allow the injured tyranid to sleep for a number of hours
+4. Allow the injured tyranid to sleep for a number of hours
-1. Use Status() to check that the tyranid’s health has recovered by the expected amount
+5. Use Status() to check that the tyranid’s health has recovered by the expected amount
-1. Allow the injured tyranid to sleep for 100 hours
+6. Allow the injured tyranid to sleep for 100 hourswhen
-1. Use Status() to check that the tyranid’s health has not increased beyond 100
+7. Use Status() to check that the tyranid’s health has not increased beyond 100
-1. Have the injured tyranid kill the other tyranid, (you could use a ‘for’ loop to attack)
+8. Have the injured tyranid kill the other tyranid, (you could use a ‘for’ loop to attack)
-1. Use Status() to check that the tyranid is dead.
+9. Use Status() to check that the tyranid is dead.
-1. Try to make the dead tyranid attack(), (and confirm that this is impossible)
+10. Try to make the dead tyranid attack(), (and confirm that this is impossible)
-1. Try to revive the dead tyranid using Sleep()
+11. Try to revive the dead tyranid using Sleep()
-1. Use Status() to confirm that Health is still at zero.
+12. Use Status() to confirm that Health is still at zero.

 (we can have the tyranids attack each other as part of the next array module)